-The allocation of the purchase price to the related real estate acquired (tangible assets and intangible assets and liabilities) are based on a relative fair value analysis.
+We believe that substantially all of our real estate acquisitions The allocation of the purchase price to the related real estate are considered asset acquisitions for which we record the acquired (tangible assets and intangible assets and liabilities) related real estate acquired (tangible assets and identifiable are based on a relative fair value analysis.
 In determining the intangible assets and liabilities) at cost on a relative fair value fair values that drive such analysis, we estimate the fair value basis.
-Liabilities assumed and any associated noncontrolling of each component of the real estate acquired which generally interests are reflected at fair value.
-Tangible assets consist includes land, buildings and improvements, the above or primarily of land, building and improvements.
-Identifiable below market component of in-place leases and the value of intangible assets and liabilities primarily consist of the above in-place leases using a number of sources including independent appraisals, our own analysis of recently acquired or developed and existing comparable properties in our acquired is further allocated to in-place lease values and customer relationship values based on management's to determine such fair values include comparable land sales, evaluation of the specific characteristics of each tenant's lease capitalization rates, discount rates, market rental rates and property operating data, all of which can be impacted by expectations about future market or economic conditions.
+Liabilities assumed and any associated noncontrolling of each component of the real estate acquired which generally includes land, buildings and improvements, the above or below market component of in-place leases and the value of intangible assets and liabilities primarily consist of the above in-place leases using a number of sources including or below market component of in-place leases and the value independent appraisals, our own analysis of recently acquired of in-place leases.
+The total amount of other intangible assets or developed and existing comparable properties in our acquired is further allocated to in-place lease values and portfolio and other market data.
+Significant assumptions used customer relationship values based on management's evaluation of the specific characteristics of each tenant's lease capitalization rates, discount rates, market rental rates and capitalization rates, discount rates, market rental rates and property operating data, all of which can be impacted by expectations about future market or economic conditions.
 Our estimates of the values of these components affect the amount of depreciation and amortization we record over the estimated useful life of the property or the term of the lease.